Streamers (film)

-Streamers is a 1983 film adapted by David Rabe from his play of the same name.
-The film was directed by Robert Altman and produced by Robert Michael Geisler and John Roberdeau, who later produced The Thin Red Line.
-The cast includes David Alan Grier as Roger, Mitchell Lichtenstein as Richie, Matthew Modine as Billy, Michael Wright as Carlyle, George Dzundza as Cokes, and Guy Boyd as Rooney.
+Streamers is a 1983 American war drama film directed and produced by Robert Altman, adapted by David Rabe from his play of the same name.
+It stars an ensemble cast, featuring David Alan Grier, Mitchell Lichtenstein, Matthew Modine, Michael Wright, George Dzundza, and Guy Boyd.

-The entire cast was named Best Actor at the Venice Film Festival.
+At the 40th Venice International Film Festival, the entire cast collectively won the Volpi Cup for Best Actor.
+Robert Altman was nominated for the Golden Lion.
 The film was screened out of competition at the 1983 Cannes Film Festival.
+It was released in the United States by United Artists Classics on October 14, 1983, and received positive reviews.

 Premise

 In 1965, four young soldiers waiting to be shipped to Vietnam deal with racial tension and their own intolerance when one soldier reveals he is gay.

 Cast

 Production

 Altman financed the film himself without a distribution deal, which allowed him to cast an ensemble of experienced but relatively unknown actors rather than rely on a bankable star as studios typically demanded.
 The film was shot in Dallas in 18 days.